PreciselyData/PreciselyAPIsSDK-Python/README.md

 * [Address Autocomplete](https://developer.precisely.com/apis/typeahead): Address Autocomplete.
 Build Address Autocomplete into your websites.
 The Address Autocomplete API returns an autocompleted list of addresses based on the input of a partial address.
 Useful for any local search, checkout, shipping, or billing experiences on your website.
 Increase e-commerce conversion by 3-6%!

-* [Address Autocomplete Enterprise](https://developer.precisely.com/apis/autocomplete) :Build Address Autocomplete Enterprise into your websites.
+* [Address Autocomplete Enterprise](https://developer.precisely.com/apis/autocomplete): Build Address Autocomplete Enterprise into your websites.
 The Address Autocomplete Enterprise API returns an autocompleted list of addresses based on the input of a partial address.
 It is useful for any local search, checkout, shipping, or billing experiences on your website.

 * [Maps](https://developer.precisely.com/apis/maps): Beautiful Visualization.
 Add your data and/or Precisely data atop beautiful maps for visualizations.
 Choose from three map styles - Bronze, Iron, and Steel.